 Q. Can I move in early?

 A. Your offer starts from 15th September, 2018.
 If you wish to move in earlier, please contact Unite Students about this on email@example.com and they will be able to arrange this.
-Please be aware that moving in early will incur extra costs.
+Please be aware that moving in early may incur extra costs.

 Q. When are accommodation payments due?

 A. This will be detailed as part of your tenancy agreement that will be emailed to you.
+There are also more details HERE.

 Please note that all payments for accommodation must be made to Unite Students, not Aston University.